Handbook for doctoral students

 - The Faculty of Social Sciences’ information page on PhD studies.

 Vacancy announcements for doctoral studentships in sociology usually appear once per year.
 Announcements for doctoral studentships in social anthropology appear somewhat less frequently.
-Current vacancies at Lund University.
+The announcements take place in December with employment the following year, in September.

 In order to be admitted, applicants must meet both the general and specific entry requirements.
 The general entry requirements are a completed Master’s degree or substantially equivalent knowledge acquired in some other way.